cyberbotics/wrestling-alice-ros-2/README.md

 Minimalist ROS 2 package controller example for the [Humanoid Robot Wrestling Competition](https://github.com/cyberbotics/wrestling).
 This basic package control motors using the Webots API provided by the [webots_ros2_driver](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_driver) package.
 An example `/IMU` topic has been implemented in [webots_controller.urdf](./controllers/participant/resource/webots_controller.urdf) following [this guide](https://github.com/cyberbotics/webots_ros2/wiki/References-Devices).

-The Docker image used in the competition is a lightweight humble image that does not have colcon installed so we pre-build the package using the [build_controller.sh](./controllers/build_controller.sh) script.
+The Docker image used in the competition is a lightweight iron image that does not have colcon installed so we pre-build the package using the [build_controller.sh](./controllers/build_controller.sh) script.

 Here is the [nao_controller.py](./controllers/participant/participant/nao_controller.py) file using Webots' [Robot API](https://cyberbotics.com/doc/reference/robot):